jessfraz/blog/content/post/the-automated-cio.md

 Art of Automation](https://blog.jessfraz.com/post/the-art-of-automation/).
 This post is going to go into details about our automated Chief infrastructure Officer (CIO).
-I joke so much that I automated our CIO that I even named the repo holding the code for [cio](https://github.com/oxidecomputer/cio).
+I joke so much that I automated our CIO that I even named the repo holding the code... [cio](https://github.com/oxidecomputer/cio).

 I took the time this weekend to finally clean up some of this code.
 Previously, our infrastructure was held together with bash, popsicle sticks, glue, and some